Core modules of the Full Apprenticeship Course (assessed, certified):

 A limited number of places are currently available at

-€25 per month - same conditions as everyone else, start and stop if needed.
+€25 per month - same conditions as everyone else, start and stop if needed, 12 payments in total.

 How to Join